willguzzardi/loopholes/index.md

 ### Donate to the Bill's Sponsors
 Big corporate lobbyists are going to fight hard against this bill.
 Support the people who have the courage to stand up to them.

-1. [Click here](http://ilga.gov/legislation/billstatus.asp?DocNum=4004&GAID=14&GA=100&DocTypeID=HB&LegID=106319&SessionID=91) to see the list of bill sponsors.
+1. <a href="http://ilga.gov/legislation/billstatus.asp?DocNum=4004&GAID=14&GA=100&DocTypeID=HB&LegID=106319&SessionID=91" target="_blank">Click here</a> to see the list of bill sponsors.
 2. If your rep's name is on there, thank them!
 Google their name and find their campaign website - it should have a big "Donate" or "Contribute" button on it somewhere.
 3. Give $1, $5, $10, or whatever you can.
 And leave a note telling them you're grateful for their support for HB4004.

 ### Sign Up for Email Updates
 State Rep. Will Guzzardi is the bill's sponsor, and he'll keep you up to date about the progress of HB4004 as well as other important progressive legislation in Springfield.
-Visit http://www.willguzzardi.com, and in the "Participate" box, enter your email address and click "Join Us!"
+Visit <a href="http://www.willguzzardi.com" target="_blank">www.willguzzardi.com</a>, and in the "Participate" box, enter your email address and click "Join Us!"